microsoft/Mastering-the-Marketplace/saas-accelerator/index.md

 ## Hands-on labs

-These hand on labs build on top of one another, so progress through them in order to get a fully functional SaaS Accelerator offer published and working for a test environment.
+The following hands-on labs build upon each other.
+Completing them will get a fully functional SaaS Accelerator offer published and working for a test environment.

 ### Prerequisites